lkfink/lkfink.github.io/pages/teaching.md

 **Mentee Testimonals**

-As both a teaching assistant and a graduate student researcher, Lauren has served as a mentor to a variety of undergraduate students.
+As both a teaching assistant and a graduate student researcher, I have served as a mentor to a variety of undergraduate students.
 Letters from some of these students are linked below.
 All student names have been redacted for privacy; their contact information is available upon request.
 - [letter from undergraduate mentee (Psychology)]({{ BASE_PATH }}/assets/Mentorship_letter_psych.pdf){:target="_blank"}
 - [letter from undergraduate mentee (Music / Neuroscience)]({{ BASE_PATH }}/assets/MentorshipLetter_JanataLab_redacted.pdf){:target="_blank"}
 - [letter from undergraduate mentee (Neuroscience)]({{ BASE_PATH }}/assets/Mentorship_letter.pdf){:target="_blank"}